oracle-livelabs/pts/ai-vector-search-fundamentals/3-exact_search/exact_search.md

 ## Introduction

-This lab walks you through the steps to load a vector embedding model into the database and display it's characteristics.
+This lab walks you through the steps to run exact similarity searches and what is happening during the search.

 Estimated Lab Time: 10 minutes